 An audience listens differently when firstly made aware of a speaker’s credentials.
 It’s difficult to self-promote expertise.
 Allowing others to fill this role by introducing your credentials in advance of your presence is easier.
 This could be a simple one-liner on accomplishment or experience expressed by a colleague before a meeting with those you’d like to influence.

-Another element of the authority principle is that when credible authority figures point out their own (minor) drawbacks or admit a small mistake this increases trust and creates a more favourable context for their authority to be accepted.
+Another element of the authority principle is that when credible authority figures point out their own (minor) drawbacks or admit a small mistake this increases trust and creates a more favorable context for their authority to be accepted.
 You can use this to show your confident sense of responsibility and ability to deal with challenges, as well as honesty.

 This principle is more useful in influencing team members or those you manage.
 It’s been proven that when commitments are written, especially by the people accepting such commitments, their delivery on actions is greater.

 This could happen naturally at a team meeting where notes are taken.
-If you subsequently ask a question which mentally brings a team member into the situation where the task would be carried out, it impacts behaviour even more positively, raising the chances of successful delivery.
+If you subsequently ask a question which mentally brings a team member into the situation where the task would be carried out, it impacts behavior even more positively, raising the chances of successful delivery.

 In a survey, negotiating parties were told that time is money and that they should get straight down to business and agree on outcomes.
 30% of the teams ended in deadlock.
 When encouraged to socially interact beforehand to exchange information and look for similarities, deadlocked outcomes dropped to 6%.
 Among the other 94%, both negotiating parties ended up with better financial outcomes.